Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 Kidnapping

 Kidnapping is the felony offense of unlawfully retraining and imprisoning another individual against his or her will.
 This can involve the use of deception, coercion, or force.
-In cases that involve the alleged kidnapping of someone younger than 16, the act can involve any means used for abduction, and it doesn’t matter if the alleged victim acquiesced to the act.
+In cases that involve the alleged kidnapping of someone younger than 16, the act can involve any means used for abduction, and it doesn’t matter if the alleged victim acquiesces to the act.

 Kidnapping in the first degree is a Class A-1 felony, which can be punishable by up to life imprisonment.
 Second-degree kidnapping is a Class B felony, which can be punishable by up to 25 years in prison.